-CFA's beneficiary, HAS, was established in 2006 by a group of people who believe that, in addition to hands-on intervention, the power of compassion, love and kindness will make a meaningful, positive difference to animals.
-In addition to the objectives mentioned above, HAS is responsible for emergency treatment of injured animals and their rehabilitation.
+CFA's primary beneficiary, HAS, was established in 2006 by a group of people who believe that, in addition to hands-on intervention, the power of compassion, love and kindness will make a meaningful, positive difference to animals.
+HAS is responsible for humane animal birth control programs, anti-rabies programs, vaccinations, adoption camps, emergency treatment of injured animals and their rehabilitation, and imparting animal awareness education for school children and communities.
 All HAS projects are carried out in Coimbatore where HAS is operating two facilities for the benefit of animals: a clinic for animals in immediate need of care or emergency treatment, and a sanctuary for animals that have finished their treatment.

 CFA was born out of the desire of a handful of compassionate citizens to help and fund HAS, whom they have been connected with since the inception in 2006.
 Realising that animal protection activities in India are very poorly funded, we felt there was a need to create a strong foundation to carry on the critical work that HAS undertakes.
 The members of the Board of Directors work pro-bono, and ensure that every donated dollar is used entirely for the welfare of animals.

-Tina is the President of CFA, and is responsible for the overall management of CFA.
+Leena is the President of CFA, and is responsible for the overall management of CFA.

 I have worked with a non-profit volunteer run Chinese language school in the suburbs of Chicago for 8 years, and I’ve been the principal for the last two years.
 As the head of a non-profit organization, I understand the importance of team work, community support, and the inspiration and impact we can give to new generations.
 That’s why I am so proud to be part of CFA and HAS.
 Our love for animals and our support for each other does make a difference.

-Aishwarya is a member of the CFA Board of Directors.
+Jessy is a member of the CFA Board of Directors.

-Preethi is a member of the CFA Board of Directors.
+Elsa is a member of the CFA Board of Directors.

 If you are travelling to India, we highly recommend that, if possible, you spend some time volunteering at HAS in Coimbatore.
 HAS is always seeking volunteer veterinarians, vet nurses, and vet students to work with their permanent vets and animal care staff.
 The main jobs are to sterilize and provide treatment for street dogs.
 As a volunteer at HAS, you will have opportunities to learn different approaches to veterinary medicine, and help treat illnesses and injuries that are uncommon in developed countries.
 You will also be able to ride in HAS’s animal ambulance with staff who catch and release street dogs and respond to emergency rescue calls.
-Approximately 12-20 surgeries are done per day (including spay and neuter).
+Approximately 5-10 surgeries are done per day (including spay and neuter).